-- Dropping of an unloaded firearm. - Picking up a dropped firearm without the direction of a match official. - Pointing a loaded or unloaded firearm over a berm.
+- Dropping of an unloaded firearm. - Picking up a dropped firearm without the direction of a match official. - Pointing a loaded or unloaded firearm over a backstop / berm.
+Except for a revolver while the cylinder is open during reloading.

 The following violations shall result in automatic disqualification from the match: